chris-roman/HEX/index.md

 - **Mustard**: To be precise, *Mizuna mustard*, cultivated in the Veggie project. <sup>[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)</sup>
 - **Wheat**: Cultivated in the APH project. <sup>[7](https://www.nasa.gov/mission_pages/station/research/Giving_Roots_and_Shoots_Their_Space_APH)</sup>

-With these crops, it is possible to arrange several menus that offers a variety of complete and balanced plates, not only for nutritional purposes, but also for the variety of tastes directed to each member of the tripulation
+With these crops, it is possible to arrange several menus that offers a variety of complete and balanced plates, not only for nutritional purposes, but also for the variety of tastes directed to each member of the tripulation.

 ### Project Overview

 We designed a modular system capable of deploying individual pots where a crop will be planted, grown and harvested.
 These pots will act as an enclosed environment for the crop to get the right temperature, light, humidity level, air flow, water and fertilizers.
-Both water and fertilizers will be injected through a vascular system integrated in the pots, reaching the points where the plant can access to them through wicking (similar as _Veggie_ does).
-[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)
+Both water and fertilizers will be injected through a vascular system integrated in the pots, reaching the points where the plant can access to them through wicking (similar as _Veggie_ does). <sup>[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)</sup>

 The purpose of this design is to make the most of the available space of the vehicle.
 We visualize that at the beginning of the journey, most of the stowage space will be occupied by prepackaged food, and a little space will have our HEX pots un-assembled.
 While the crew eats the food, the space from the prepackaged food will be free, so the astronauts will be deploying the HEX pots in that space and planting the crops.
 This will keep a continuous food production system even when the prepackaged food finally depletes.